philpill/kili/pages/day-6-kilimanjaro-summit.md

 ---
 With our long, long marches and altitude, I found it hard to keep decent notes at the point.
 I have vague recollections of summit day, and surprisingly few, given how many hours we were out.
 Unfortunately, I have even fewer photos as there was nothing worth looking at and my enthusiasm plummeted the higher we got.
 We got up at 11 or so after a frustratingly short sleep.
 It was absolutely pitch black and freezing outside our tents.
 I wasn't wearing quite as many layers as everyone else - I was going to chance on a few less layers (no baselayers on my legs, and a single midlayer on my body), remembering how hot I'd gotten last time.
 Everyone piled into the mess tent for one final debrief before we departed.
-Ibrahim tested everyone for heart rate and <a href="https://en.wikipedia.org/wiki/Oxygenation_(medicine)">blood-oxygen saturation level</a>.
+Ibrahim tested everyone for heart rate and [blood-oxygen saturation level](https://en.wikipedia.org/wiki/Oxygenation_(medicine)).
 I remember having a slightly higher than normal heart rate and the lowest oxygenation out of the group (about 70%), even worse than Bob who was about twice my age!
 We'd be coming back to camp after the summit, so we really didn't need to carry much besides water and snackage.
 I was carrying my camelbak (the tube would freeze en route, just like last time, despite the steps I'd taken), my smaller 700ml bottle (which M'Sofia mistakenly filled with hot water - I was a tad worried as this bottle isn't the right kind of plastic, but it was fine ... kept me warm), headtorch (with a partial change of batteries - I'd only brought two spare batteries whereas this takes three, d'oh), trekking poles, and a couple of handfuls of nuts and M&amp;Ms in the hip pockets.
 We started on up in earnest.
 Walking in the pitch black but for our torches, we could see several people ahead of us, as well as a few who set off from camp around the same time.
 I would have been interested to see how Team Kili (a similar group trekking at the same time, but with 30 members!) would've planned this.
 The logistics of managing so many people in the dark must be enormous.